the-illarionov/the-superawesome-frontend-boilerplate/README.md

 And that's all!

-You now have backend, tests, CI/CD, and other fancy buzzwords but nothing is installed on your machine locally.
+You now have tests, CI/CD, and other fancy buzzwords but nothing is installed on your machine locally.
 You are gorgeous!

 Go to [localhost](http://localhost) and hooray!